Connect:Direct: History

 In the mid-1980s, several employees of UCC (University Computing Company subsequently renamed to Uccel Corporation) left to form "The System Center, Inc." in Dallas, Texas.
 The new company was going to develop a mainframe systems management tool.
 While researching the requirements of this new software package, it became clear that a more marketable tool would be a high-speed file transfer product.
 Thus Network Data Mover ("NDM") was created.
 Originally developed to support high speed file transfer between mainframes using IBM's MVS operating system, later support was added for IBM's DOS/VSE (mainframe DOS, not PC) and VM/CMS operating systems.
-Recognizing the need to span the diversity of hardware environments, midrange and finally PC support was added.
+Recognizing the need to span the diversity of hardware environments, midrange and finally PC support were added.

 The System Center merged with VM Software of Reston, Virginia to form "Systems Center, Inc.", with the new headquarters in Reston.
 The combined company was later purchased by Sterling Software of Dallas in 1993.
 The headquarters then moved back to Dallas.
 In 1996 the company was split back into two separate divisions, NDM and VM.
 The two new companies were called Sterling Commerce (the file transfer group) and Sterling Software (all the application software).

 Sterling Software had its own file transfer product, Synctrac, which was merged with the NDM division to create a single file transfer centric entity.

-As the Internet boom occurred, the needs for these file transfer systems grew and the value of the division grew.
-Eventually in the final days of the "dot com" (.com) boom in early 2001, merely weeks before the crash, Sam Wyly and Sterling Williams sold Sterling Commerce to SBC Communications (now AT&T) for $3.9 billion.
-Days later, the other half of Sterling was sold to Computer Associates International for another $4 billion.
+In February 2000, Sam Wyly and Sterling Williams sold Sterling Commerce to SBC Communications (now AT&T) for $3.9 billion.
+At more or less the same time, the other half of Sterling was sold to Computer Associates International for another $4 billion.

 IBM announced the closing of its acquisition of Sterling Commerce on August 27, 2010 for approximately $1.4 billion.